learn-co-students/javascript-assessment-2.0-immersive-alum/README.md

 # JavaScript Assessment 2.0

 For this assignment, we'll be working with an Reddit-style domain.
 We have three models - Post, Comment and Vote.
-For our purposes, a Post has many Comments, a Comment belongs to an Image, a Post has one Vote and a Vote belongs to a Post.
+For our purposes, a Post has many Comments, a Comment belongs to a Post, a Post has one Vote and a Vote belongs to a Post.

 ## Topics